cloudflare/wrangler-legacy/docs/content/kv_commands.md

 ### `put`

 Writes a file full of key/value pairs to the given namespace.
 Takes as an argument a JSON file with a list of key-value pairs to upload (see JSON spec above).
-An example of json input:
+An example of JSON input:
 ```json
 [
     {